 - track the data, keep it in order to know which device it came from

 - understand the exact software versions along the chain that had the ability to manipulate the data

 - know what software version are running in the field so you know how to filter the data (both newly incoming data and previously received data)

 - understand the scope and impact of required field service actions, such as Over the Air (OTA) firmware updates

 Any break along the chain of custody will hinder your ability to collect, analyze or debug the data leading to a less robust, unstable system in the long run.

 Building a trusted foundation for communication and doing the upfront work to ensure the system’s data integrity in terms of identity, time, and chain of custody should be core to all IoT systems.
 It’s this upfront work that many without true connected systems experience don’t fully appreciate after completion of a prototype, but is absolutely critical to building a robust production system.

 Think of the End From the Beginning

-These challenges make it critical to build an end to end, well-integrated IoT system right from the start.
+These challenges make it critical to design and build an end to end, well-integrated IoT system right from the start.
 Our experience at Bright Wolf spans the entire design, development, and deployment lifecycle.
-By preventing the introduction of problems upfront you avoid taking a revenue hit in terms of rework and higher support costs down the road.
+By preventing the introduction of problems upfront you avoid taking a revenue hit in terms of rework and higher application support costs down the road.